johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 Clearly the relevance of an argument depends on context: it depends on other beliefs the subject has about the state of world.

-Theoretically, if we have a model of some subject's beliefs about the world, we can identify the **corelevant** beliefs -- the beliefs cause the argument to be relevant.
+Theoretically, if we have a model of some subject's beliefs about the world, we can identify the **corelevant** beliefs -- the beliefs that would cause the argument to be relevant.
 I will define this more precisely in the essay on [relevance and corelevance](/relevance-and-corelevance).

 ## Basic Argumentation Theory